-The main results of the first project phase are summarized for each work package (WP 1 - 6) in the respective subfolder.
+The main results of project phase I and II are summarized for each work package (WP 1 - 6) in the respective subfolder.

 SUSALPS experimental work quantified impacts of climate and land management changes on plant and microbial diversity, nutrient use efficiencies, biomass production and quality, soil carbon and nitrogen storage and turnover, greenhouse gas emissions and nutrient leaching at several sites covering different elevations and thus, climatic conditions.